-An experienced defense attorney details answers for some of the most commonly asked questions regarding drug offenses in Alabama.
-If you or someone you know has been charged with a drug offense it is important you seek counsel immediatly.
+An experienced Alabama criminal defense attorney answers some of the most commonly asked questions regarding drug offenses in Alabama.
+If you or someone you know has been charged with a drug offense it is important you seek counsel immediately.
 To learn more, call and schedule a consultation today.

 What is the difference between a misdemeanor and felony drug charge in Alabama?